 After visiting the Eiffel Tower, we went on a walk in downtown Paris and stopped by a local boulangerie (French bakery).
 We purchased some bread and a few sweet treats, which I think look as amazing as they taste.
 Many of the beautiful tarts are decorated with fresh berries.

-Another day, our visit to the Palace of Versailles was certainly a highlight of our time in Paris!
+Another day, we visited the Palace of Versailles, which was certainly a highlight of our time in Paris!
 The immense size of the buildings and the gilded details everywhere we looked was a lot to take in.
 We toured the buildings and elaborate rooms with our 3 kids, essentially just getting an overview of this beautiful palace.

 Grand entrance of the Palace of Versailles, bordered by statues and golden gates